madiazp/Memoria/front-zk/README.md

 ## About the wasm module ##

-The wasm module is compiled from a rust implementation of a zk-snark lib.
-The lib use the ZoKrates wasm lib and the artifacts needed are constructed with a wasm friendly implementation of the [zokrates_zk](https://gitlab.com/jumpitt/blockchain/zokrates_zk) lib.
-This lib differ from teh zokrates_zk one in the BigInt library implemented, the generation of the merkle tree and some minors syntax implementation.
+The wasm module is compiled from a rust.
 The goal of this witness lib is to generate the zokrates witness inputs in the correct format while being wasm compatible.
-The Merkle Tree construction is made by the original zokrates_zk.